reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

     I’ll do you the job of mere descriptions, I’ll do you the job of defining that all that I am is simply just blood and bones.

 description: " I’ll do you the job of letting you know, in the interest of this page, are definitely tales of folklore."
 intro:
   blurbs:
     - image: /img/img_20220524_192013_254.jpeg
       text: >
+        I deem myself to be a writer and this an opportunity.

+        While I don’t know how good the former is, I deem the latter colossal.

         Hi, I am Soumya Bansal, who essentially writes book reviews and short extracts as a side hobby.

         Hi, thank you for visiting.